andrewtheis/prophunt/README.md

 # Installation

-For the majority of users the easiest way to install is by adding the gamemode from [the official Steam Workshop page](http://steamcommunity.com/sharedfiles/filedetails/?id=135509255&searchtext=Prop+Hunt).
+For the majority of users the easiest way to install is by adding the gamemode from [this unofficial Steam Workshop page](http://steamcommunity.com/sharedfiles/filedetails/?id=135509255&searchtext=Prop+Hunt).

-If you wish to install manually, you can clone via Git from this repository.
+If you wish to install manually, you can clone this repository using Git.
 This will allow you to test the latest and greatest code, and - if you fork to your own space on GitHub - contribute back to the project.

+**You should note this repository is not yet compatible with the latest Garry's Mod.
+Downloading from the unofficial workshop page listed above is recommended at this time.**

 # Creating a Server